databricks/terraform-provider-databricks/docs/guides/experimental-exporter.md

 ---
 # Experimental resource exporter

 -> **Note** This tooling is experimental and provided as is.
-It has an evolving API, which may change or be removed in future versions of the provider.
+It has an evolving interfaces, which may change or be removed in future versions of the provider.

 Generates `*.tf` files for Databricks resources as well as `import.sh` to run import state.
 Available as part of provider binary.
 The only possible way to authenticate is through [environment variables](../index.md#Environment-variables).
+It's best used, when you need to quickly export Terraform configuration for an existing Databricks workspace.
+After generating configuration, we strongly recommend to manually review all created files.

 ## Example Usage